Cori’s Dog Harley, In Honor Of National Dog Day, Doin’ Dog Things

 These dogs can't help but be entertaining.
-If you took a fruit bat, a pig and a gremlin and mixed the three up and dressed what you got into a tuxedo, that's what Boston Terriers look like.
+If you took a fruit bat, a pig, and a gremlin and put them in a blender (I would never put an animal in a blender, but you get where I'm going with this...) and then dressed that up into a tuxedo--that's what Boston Terriers look like.
 And all of the Boston's I've ever owned are super quirky.

-I was outside with my kids and a bunch of their friends this week and we learned about another thing Harley hates; the swing.
+An example of this: I was outside with my kids and a bunch of their friends one summer, and we learned about another thing Harley hates; the swing.

 I had just put this little swing up for my youngest two.
 I hung it from a tree branch in the front yard.
 When I let the dog out to do his business, he took one look at that thing, looked back at my girls as if to say "I'll protect you!" and then went nuts!